Leeable/far-planner-with-yolo-complete/README.md

 # far-planner-with-yolo
 # FAR Planner version with yolo to detect object<br>
 ![image](https://github.com/Leeable/far-planner-with-yolo/blob/Noetic/2022-06-19%20183632.gif)
-## Tested in ubuntu 20.04, ubuntu 18.04, Manjaro  (you need to use AUR to build ROS1 noetic(recommend) or melodic)
+## Tested in ubuntu 20.04, ubuntu 18.04, Manjaro  (you need to use AUR to build ROS1 noetic(recommend) or melodic)， Deepin20.4 with noetic
 ## Note that the opencv version should higher than 3.3 , 4.5.4 is recommended<br>
 ### opencv的版本要求要大于3.3,最好用4.5.4 <br>
 ### you need to build newer opencv from source<br>